 I’ve had some passing familiarity with social epistemology, but this year, I encountered it more directly through the philosophy podcasts I listen to as well as through news stories.
 Whereas traditional epistemic concerns center around how individuals acquire and develop an understanding of the world, social epistemology focuses on how individuals develop knowledge in collectives like societies and organizations.
 Social epistemology aims to give us a clearer picture of how we form knowledge under the current conditions of the world.

 The latter topic is something that’s become increasingly discussed, even outside of philosophy.
-In an era that is purportedly “post-truth,” individual skepticism has eroded the value that expert testimony has.
+In an era that is purportedly “post-truth,” individual skepticism has eroded the perceived value of expert testimony.
 But as evidenced in the climate change debate, this has long been an issue.
-I think anyone educating the public should engage some of the literature on the novice-expertise problem to begin to understand how people make decisions about topics on which they have no background knowledge.
-As society becomes more complex and interconnected, it’s likely that testimony will be one of the predominant ways the average person will acquire knowledge about the world, making understanding the novice-expertise critically important.
+I think anyone educating the public should engage with some of the literature on the novice-expertise problem to begin to understand how people make decisions about topics on which they have no background knowledge.
+As society becomes more complex and interconnected, it’s likely that testimony will be one of the predominant ways in which the average person will acquire knowledge about the world, making understanding of the novice-expertise problem critically important.

-This year I took a crash course in African Philosophy courtesy of Samuel Imbo’s Introduction to African Philosophy.
+This year I took a crash course in African Philosophy, courtesy of Samuel Imbo’s Introduction to African Philosophy.
 It was fascinating to learn about some of the various schools of thought across the literature.
-As I stated in that post, meta discussions about the character of African philosophy often invoke topics relevant to philosophy as a whole like who philosophy is for as well as act activities are counted as part of the practice of philosophy.
+As I stated in that post, meta discussions about the character of African philosophy often invoke topics relevant to philosophy as a whole, like who philosophy is for as well as what activities are counted as part of the practice of philosophy.
 These are questions that I’ve personally thought about given my (limited) foray into talking about philosophy in public as a non-academic.

-It’d be cliche to say that I learned with love is, so I won’t.
+It’d be cliché to say that I learned with love is, so I won’t.
 I instead wanted to reflect on how naive my understanding of love was.
-Over the course of conducting research for my most viewed post, Why Does Socrates Call Love Madness, I learned about a common misconception about a quote attributed to Socrates (I guess that’s why we should always engage primary sources 😁).
+Over the course of conducting research for my most viewed post, Why Does Socrates Call Love Madness, I learned about a common misconception about a quote attributed to Socrates (I guess that’s why we should always engage with primary sources).

-I encountered a Quartz post on flat eartherism By Nikk Effingham which invoked the topic of epistemic contextualism (EC).
+I encountered a Quartz post on Flat Eartherism by Nikk Effingham which invoked the topic of epistemic contextualism (EC).
 This is a view of epistemology that says knowledge is context specific, meaning that a statement which is true in one circumstance might not be true in all circumstances.
 EC allows for a nuanced definition of knowledge that’s robust enough to contend with scenarios that introduce a type of global skepticism (think brain in a vat or evil demons).
-I haven’t yet engaged this literature, but I’m really eager to next year.
+I haven’t yet engaged with this literature, but I’m really eager to next year.

 Honestly, there are a lot of things I learned this year, so making this short post was pretty hard.
 Is there anything interesting you learned this year?
 Feel free to share in the comments or on Twitter.